Permission to Cite or Use NCCN Content FAQs

 You may continue to submit your material(s) under the original email thread in which the materials were previously approved if you are submitting minor updates to the content and you have a current Commercial Licensing agreement in place.
 For significant content changes, please submit a new request via the Permissions Request Form.

-Commercial entities should submit a Permissions Request Form for poster presentations.
-Non-commercial entities are not required to obtain permission from NCCN if the poster is only using basic referencing of NCCN Content (no reproductions or adaptations of NCCN Content).
+All organizations should submit a Permissions Request Form for poster presentations.
+Review by NCCN for non-commercial entities is typically not required if the poster is only using basic referencing of NCCN Content (no reproductions or adaptations of NCCN Content or large portions of text).
+Please submit your materials to confirm the scope of referencing.

 If materials are being used for commercial purposes, permission is required.
 However, basic referencing of NCCN Content (no reproductions or adaptations of NCCN Content) in academic publications (e.g., journal articles, conference abstracts, textbooks) for non-commercial purposes does not require written permission from NCCN.